utkarsh3369/Quantitative-Macroeconomics-1/README.md

 - [ ] Read Kilian and Lütkepohl (2007, Ch.
 2.2) and Lütkepohl (2005, Chapter 2 and Appendix A).
 Make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand.
 - [ ] Do exercise sheet 6 (the solutions are already available)
 - [ ] If you have questions, get in touch with me via email or (better) [schedule a meeting](https://schedule.mutschler.eu)

+## Week 7: Estimating VAR models with OLS and ML

+### Goals

+- estimate VAR models with Ordinary Least Squares (OLS) and Maximum Likelihood (ML)
+- understand multivariate lag-order selection criteria

+### To Do

+- [ ] Review the solutions of [last week's exercises](https://github.com/wmutschl/Quantitative-Macroeconomics/releases/latest/download/week_6.pdf) and write down all your questions
+- [ ] Read Kilian and Lütkepohl (2007, Ch.
+2.3 and Ch.
+2.6).
+Make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand.
+- [ ] Do exercise sheet 7
+- [ ] If you have questions, get in touch with me via email or (better) [schedule a meeting](https://schedule.mutschler.eu)